open-innovations/northumbria-culture-connect/src/insight/funding/_data/findings.md

 ## Findings and recommendations

-The page is a prototype, showing the potential for a Data Observatory which hosts a rich set of validated information about organisations in the cultural sector.
+The page is a prototype, showing the potential for a Data Observatory which hosts a rich set of validated information about organisations in the culture sector.
 There are limitations, not least of which is the limited number of organisations in the pilot, and the limited amount of data that they are providing.